Seeking legal advice

 If you are not eligible for legal aid, you may still be able to access free legal advice.
 We can put you in touch with solicitors that offer a free initial consultation and, where appropriate, may be able to work on a 'no win, no fee' agreement basis.
 This avoids added financial pressures to you at an already stressful time.

 You may experience difficulties accessing services, such as short breaks or direct payments, or the local authority may try to withdraw or reduce a service.
 These decisions can normally be challenged using the local authority's complaints procedure and if necessary through the Ombudsman.
 It can also help to involve your local councillor or your MP.

-You could seek advice from a solicitor about your options if you're still unhappy with the outcome of your complaint.
-It is important to note that you may have to go through the complaints procedure before starting legal action, although exceptions might be made if the removal of the service would put you or your child at risk.
+You could also seek advice from a solicitor about your options, and you may qualify for legal aid.
+You may have to go through the complaints procedure before starting legal action, although exceptions can be made if the lack of service or removal of the service would put you or your child at risk.
 Seek specialist advice on this.

 Some families experience difficulty getting the right support for their child's special educational needs.
 Other issues include school and college transport, exclusions and disability discrimination.